© Alison Shayler

 Gorges de la Diosaz

 In Servoz, the Gorges de la Diosaz are a series of natural waterfalls that gush down through a deep gorge.
 By following a man-made footpath you can walk along the side of the gorge, learning about the geology and the remarkable history of the site as you go.
-To walk all the way along and back takes around an hour and a half at a gentle pace.
-This walk is suitable for children of all ages, but the path is not suitable for pushchairs and although there are safety barriers, you are advised to keep hold of small children by the hand.
+To walk all the way along and back takes around 90 minutes at a gentle pace.
+This walk is suitable for children of all ages, but the path is not suitable for pushchairs and although there are safety barriers, you're advised to keep hold of small children by the hand.
 The gorges are open from June until September, the most impressive time to visit is after heavy rainfall when they are in full flow.
 Servoz can be accessed by train from Chamonix, the Gorges are just a five minute walk from Servoz train station.

 Markets

-There are various traditional weekly markets around the Chamonix Valley.
-Every Saturday morning you can head to Chamonix's Place de Mont Blanc, while in Les Houches, a farmers market takes place every Wednesday afternoon at a farm on Route du Pont.
+There are various traditional weekly markets around the Chamonix valley.
+Every Saturday morning you can head to Chamonix's Place de Mont Blanc, and in Les Houches a farmers market takes place every Wednesday afternoon at a farm on Route du Pont.

 Musuems